zachwylde00/ethereum.solidity-repository/docs/contracts/functions.rst

     but do not define a receive Ether function or a payable fallback function throw an exception, sending back the Ether (this was different before Solidity v0.4.0).
-So if you want your contract to receive Ether, you have to implement a receive Ether function (using payable fallback functions for receiving Ether is not recommended).
+So if you want your contract to receive Ether, you have to implement a receive Ether function (using payable fallback functions for receiving Ether is not recommended, since it would not fail on interface confusions).

 .. warning::